 - See their ranking keywords for more ideas.

-For example, if you were targeting the keyword “paleo flour substitute,” pull three of the top-ranking posts from the SERPs and plug them into Ahrefs.
+For example, if you were targeting the keyword “paleo flour substitute,” pull three top-ranking posts from the SERPs and plug them into Ahrefs.

 Tick the “At least one of the targets should rank in the top 10.”